Pave the Way Conference

 Join the Pave the Way listserv to receive updates about this year's conference.

-- Mobilize, inspire, and engage P-20 educational partners in Washington through meaningful professional development.
+- Mobilize, inspire, and engage P-20 educational partners in the state through meaningful professional development.

-- Engage P-20 educators and advocates in the intersect of policy, practice, and implementation to increase progress toward the state’s educational attainment goals.
+- Engage P-20 educators and advocates in the intersect of policy, practice, and partnerships to increase progress toward the state’s educational attainment goals.

 2019 Conference Schedule